NioTheFirst/ScType/README.md

 The number of warnings from the execution will match the ones reported on the paper.

-We briefly go over the reproduceable results in the paper
+We briefly go over the reproduceable results in the paper as follows.

 ### Table 3: Evaluation Results